Top 20 Cargo Airlines in the World | 2026 Global Freighter Fleet Guide | Safe Fly Aviation

 Cargo airlines are evaluated using several key metrics in 2026:

-IATA 2026 Data: The International Air Transport Association's World Air Transport Statistics for 2026 confirms that scheduled FTK remains the gold standard for ranking cargo airlines, accounting for both freight weight and distance flown. — IATA World Air Transport Statistics, 2026 Edition
+IATA Data: IATA's World Air Transport Statistics remains the industry standard for ranking cargo airlines by scheduled FTK, accounting for both freight weight and distance flown.
+IATA's 2026 financial outlook separately tracks industry-wide cargo revenue and tonnage trends. — IATA World Air Transport Statistics & 2026 Air Cargo Market Analysis

 4. Quick Reference: Top 20 Cargo Airlines at a Glance (2026)